 Jira Forge Walkthrough

-This walkthrough is one example based on our test account.
-You must install and configure the Jira integration, including setting up the Jira Statuses prior to using this walkthrough.
+This walkthrough is one example based on a test account.
+You must install and configure the Jira integration, including setting up the Jira Statuses before using this walkthrough.

 The walkthrough demonstrates these steps: